milbits/oldcord/README.md

 ```css
 @import url("https://moyaiu.github.io/OldCord/src/main.css");
 ```

-Better discord will automatically update the theme when there's a new commit
+Better discord will automatically update the theme when there's a new commit!

 ---